seljabali/android-design-tokens/README.md

         android:layout_height="match_parent"
         android:paddingTop="5dp"
 ```
 - **Flexibility**: You're now referencing from set spacing values.
 Imagine phone became a lot taller than phones today.
 Your design team now wants more vertical spacing across the board.
-This design value system accomodates for such by separating vertical & horizontal paddings allowing that change done easily.
+This design value system accomodates for such by separating vertical & horizontal paddings allowing that ask be done easily.

 - **Collaboration**: Many times design will find mockup mismatches with actual result.
 It can be extremely difficult finding where the delta in pixels came from.
-This app can clearly displays values, and may reveal how they differ from phone to phone, thereby reducing missed expectations.
+This app clearly displays actual pixel values used, revealing how they differ from phone to phone, thereby aligning expectations.

 - **Simplicity**: The less the design value system has values, the easier it is to work with.
 That's why it's defaulted in using exponential growth in values for spacings.
-Nathan Curtis does a great job in this [article](https://medium.com/eightshapes-llc/space-in-design-systems-188bcbae0d62) explaining this.
+Nathan Curtis does a great job explaining this in this [article](https://medium.com/eightshapes-llc/space-in-design-systems-188bcbae0d62).
 That said, it's entirely up to you to change the values used here.

 # Design Values
 ### Vertical Spacings